hakisolos/nikkit/README.md

-# 🧩 Hakit — Minimal Utility Functions
+# 🧩 NIKKIT — Minimal Utility Functions

 A tiny set of powerful utility functions for strings, numbers, arrays, dates, objects & more.
 Built with love by [Haki](https://wa.me/2349112171078) 💖